Kids BJJ & Grappling

 - Problem Solving

 - Safeguard Against Bullying

-Classes follows a similar format with some variation depending on the current curriculum focus.
+Classes follow a similar format with some variation depending on the current curriculum focus.
 We feel that it’s important to follow a predictable class so kids expectations are set and they know what to expect with each session.
-You’ll notice that we rely on repitition of technique to turn new material in to solid skills.
+You’ll notice that we rely on repetition of technique to turn new material in to solid skills.
 A typical class is structured as follows –

 - Physical Warm Up – The class is energized and prepared for training using a mixture of fun drills and standard exercise

 - General Technique Instruction – All students are taught the details of a technique with multiple demonstrations